 - HIV transmission;

 - HIV testing and window periods;

-- Side effects of TDF-FTC
+- Side effects of TD-FTC;

 - Efficacy of PrEP and link to adherence;

-- Daily dosing and event-based regimens;
+- Daily dosing and on -demand regimens;

 - PEP for risks with suboptimal PrEP adherence;

 - Wider PrEP provision, including generics, national programmes and trials;

-- STI testing
+- STI testing and prevention strategies;

-- PrEP information resources (see below)
+- PrEP information resources (see below).

-Both internationally and within the UK PROUD study, uptake of PrEP has been greater amongst MSM with higher levels of formal education and associated socioeconomic resources (e.g. caucasian, full-time employment).
+Both internationally and within the UK PROUD study, uptake of PrEP has been greater amongst MSM with higher levels of formal education and associated socioeconomic resources (e.g. Caucasian, full-time employment).
 Educational needs of MSM beyond those seen in the PROUD study may be greater.